 Written examination, 3 hours during the exam period, A-F.

 Lectures with exercises and homework: ca. 110 hours.
 Project-assignment (in groups): ca. 40 hours.

 Special requirements in Science.

 Type of course:

 The course is an introductory course suitable for students in their first, second or third year of study and does not require any prerequisites.
-The course is part of NMBU's total course offering on innovation and creativeness and may be taken before or in parallel with the course BUS271 - Company Establishment, which is given by the Scool of economics and business at NMBU.
-The course also provides basis for TIP200 Product Development and Product Design.
-The course is compulsory for Master"s students that choose to specialise in Machine Design, Process and Product Development (MPP and IND-OK-MP-study) as well as some of the other Master"s degree offerings in technology.
+The course is part of NMBU's total course offering on innovation and several courses benefit from important basic knowledge and training from TIP100.
+The course is compulsory for Master-students that choose to specialize in Machine Design, Process and Product Development (MPP and IND-OK-MP-study) as well as some of the other Master-degree offerings in Technology.

 The external and internal examiner jointly prepare the exam questions and the correction manual annually.
 The external examiner reviews the internal examiner's examination results according to the Faculty's guidelines for examination markings, and by correcting a random sample of candidate's exams as a calibration at regular intervals.